Review your cart

 Hallway to Bathroom

-For hallways, it's important to pick out a type of flooring that is durable enough to handle a lot of foot traffic, while also remaining easy to clean.
-Also, especially with second-floor hallways, you'll want to choose an option that minimizes noise.
 Hardwood and tile flooring tend to be quite loud, but carpeting provides noise reduction, so it tends to be preferred on the second level of the home.
-However, carpeting doesn't work well in bathrooms at all.
+However, carpeting doesn't work well in bathrooms.
 So, using hard surface flooring becomes a necessity in this area of the home.
 For bathrooms that lead off the hallway, you'll have to consider how to transition from the carpeted hallway to the tiled bathroom.

-For carpeting options that are easy maintenance and hide the effects of foot traffic well, consider this gray patterned option.
+For carpeting options that are easy to maintain and hide the effects of foot traffic well, consider a gray patterned option.
 The dark color hides discoloration well, and the square pattern hides foot traffic imprints.
 For a bathroom tile that complements this look, consider cool or neutral colors to complement the gray.
 Porcelain floor tile is a great choice for a flowing transition from the hallway to the bathroom.
 The silver and gray undertones complement the dark gray of the carpet without trying to match too closely.

 Bathroom to Bedroom

-There are many reasons why people might want to consider multiple flooring options in their homes.
-What you need from bathroom flooring will vary from what you want in a second-floor bedroom.
-However, having different flooring types doesn't mean that you have to sacrifice flow and style in transition spaces.
-There are easy and affordable options to make sure that your style remains cohesive throughout the entirety of the home.
-Transition strips are one of the best ways to transition between different types of flooring.
-But there are also other helpful design tips for picking out the right carpet and tile pairing.
+Having different flooring types doesn't mean that you have to sacrifice the flow and style of your home's spaces.
+Transition strips are one of the best ways to transition between different types of flooring, but there are also other helpful design tips for picking out the right carpet and tile pairing.
 If you're getting ready to replace the flooring in your home, it's a smart idea to plan ahead for how you want to transition between tile and carpet.
-We have many different carpet and tile options available so you can choose the ones that will look the best in your space.

 Inside Our Typical Carpet & Tile Mart Store